cjschu17/Thesis2016-2017/presentations/ColloquiumPrez.md

-# On the Format of the Scholia to the Iliad of the Venetus A Manuscript
+# On the Format of the Scholia to the Iliad in the Venetus A Manuscript

  Charlie Schufreider